 The Fine Arts Education program enjoys a high success rate of placing students in jobs after graduation.

 Students connect with a large network of cooperating teachers and alumni.

-Faculty work closely with local, state and national professional organizations.
+Faculty work closely with local, state, and national professional organizations.

 Classes are offered throughout the calendar year and evenings to support students who need flexible schedules.

-The BSED in Fine Arts Education leads to certification as a teacher of the visual arts in all grades in New York state.
+The BSEd in Fine Arts Education leads to certification as a teacher of the visual arts in all grades in New York state.
 The aim of this program is to provide prospective teachers with comprehensive knowledge and skills in the fine arts which, together with fundamental courses in education, will lead to public school teaching.

 An accelerated bachelor’s/master’s program is also available.
 Hofstra's accelerated programs allow highly motivated, qualified students with the opportunity to complete requirements for both a bachelor's and an MSEd in a shortened time frame.
-In addition to saving time, students can realize a monetary saving equivalent to a year of full-time graduate study.
+In addition to saving time, students can realize a monetary savings equivalent to a year of full-time graduate study.